jjginga/railway-station-puzzle/README.md

 ### Algorithm

-The A* algorithm explores the search space by expanding the most promising nodes first, as determined by the heuristic function.
+The Best First Search algorithm explores the search space by expanding the most promising nodes first, as determined by the heuristic function.
 The goal is to find a solution with the minimum cost as defined above.

 ### Classes and Methods